George Johnstone Stoney

-George Johnstone Stoney FRS (15 February 1826 – 5 July 1911) was an Irish physicist.
-He is most famous for introducing the term electron as the "fundamental unit quantity of electricity".
+George Johnstone Stoney (15 February 1826 – 5 July 1911) was an Irish physicist known for introducing the term electron as the "fundamental unit quantity of electricity"; he initially named it electrolion in 1881, and later named it electron in 1891.

-He had introduced the concept, though not the word, as early as 1874, initially naming it "electrine", and the word itself came in 1891.
 He published around 75 scientific papers during his lifetime.

-Education and employment
+Biography

-Stoney was born at Oakley Park, near Birr, County Offaly, in the Irish Midlands, the son of George Stoney (1792–) and Anne Blood (1801–1883).
+George Johnstone Stoney was born on 15 February 1826 at Oakley Park in Clareen, Ireland, the son of George Stoney (1792–) and Anne Bindon Blood (1801–1883).
 The Stoney family is an old-established Anglo-Irish family.

-He attended Trinity College Dublin, graduating with a B.A. degree in 1848.
-From 1848 to 1852 he worked as an astronomy assistant to William Parsons, 3rd Earl of Rosse at Birr Castle, County Offaly, where Parsons had built the world's largest telescope, the 72-inch Leviathan of Parsonstown.
-Simultaneously Stoney continued to study physics and mathematics and was awarded an M.A. by Trinity College Dublin in 1852.
+Stoney attended Trinity College Dublin, graduating with a B.A. in 1848.
+From 1848 to 1852, he worked as an astronomy assistant to William Parsons, 3rd Earl of Rosse, at Birr Castle, where Parsons had built the world's largest telescope, the 72-inch Leviathan of Parsonstown.